15 October 2024

 Everyone’s financial situation when they finish working is unique.
 Your super may not be your only source of income.
 You may also retire with some debt – a mortgage for example.

-Whatever your situation, being in control of your finances is one of the main factors to feeling confident in retirement2.
+Whatever your situation, being in control of your finances is one of the main factors to feeling confident in retirement.
 Retirement planning, knowing your options and staying focused on your needs can all help you make the right choice for you.

-Let’s look at the benefits and drawbacks of 2 options for your super balance in retirement – opening an account based pension or putting your money in the bank.
+Let’s look at the benefits and drawbacks of 2 options for your super balance in retirement – opening an account-based pension or putting your money in the bank.

-Option 1: Keep your money invested in an account based pension
+Option 1: Keep your money invested in an account-based pension

 Growing your savings in retirement is not always something people think about.
 But with inflation and rising living costs, it’s an important factor to consider.
 When you’re working, your salary may have increased over time to balance price rises.
 In retirement, your super needs to do the same.
-For example, an account based pension invested in a diversified mix of assets could help your balance grow and keep up with the rising cost of living.
+For example, an account-based pension invested in a diversified mix of assets could help your balance grow and keep up with the rising cost of living.

-Benefits of an account based pension
+Benefits of an account-based pension

-With an account based pension you can:
+With an account-based pension you can:

-• Meet your day-to-day expenses
+- Meet your day-to-day expenses

-• Keep the flexibility to access your savings when you need
+- Keep the flexibility to access your savings when you need

-By keeping your super invested with an account based pension, you can leave that money in the hands of investment experts after you retire.
+By keeping your super invested with an account-based pension, you can leave that money in the hands of investment experts after you retire.
 Or you can choose more hands-on investment options that give you more direct control.

 READ MORE: 3 RETIREMENT INCOME OPTIONS TO BE AWARE OF